Get insider access

 Epson Home Cinema 5050UB

-The Epson Home Cinema 5050UB offers slightly better image quality than the BenQ X3000i due to its wider color gamut, but the BenQ is much smaller and has significantly more features.
+The Epson Home Cinema 5050UB offers slightly better image quality than the BenQ X3000i due to its wider color gamut and better contrast.
+However, the BenQ is much smaller and has significantly more features.
 The Epson is a barebones projector without any smart or wireless features, while the BenQ comes with the QS01 streaming dongle, which has Android TV, Bluetooth, and Chromecast built-in.
 The BenQ also has more features for gamers, as it can project a 4k @ 60Hz or 1080p @ 240Hz image, while the Epson is limited to 4k @ 60Hz.
 Thus, if you're going for pure image quality, the Epson is better, but the BenQ is more versatile.

 Samsung The Freestyle 2nd Gen